luishann/sk.in/deliverables/iteration-01.review.md

 4) Assign rotating scrum masters for future meetings
  - To introduce new perspectives at presenting, managing and completing tasks
  - To give everyone an opportunity to lead and organize the team

+ In terms of features which we would be focusssing on are
+  - Creating a login/signup page
+  - Adding/Deleting/Mofifying/Viewing Entries
+  - Adding Products to entry and user's profile
+  - Viewing and searching products
+  - Tagging Issues
+  - Creating a Database for storing entries

+  We plan to finish these features in the next iteration so that we can focus on more complex features such as analytics and progress of the users.